18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #6: Bulldogs and French bulldogs

-Here’s a two for one for you—bulldogs and French bulldogs.
+Here's a two for one for you—bulldogs and French bulldogs.
 Both of these quiet dog breeds are playful with a gentle disposition with irresistibly cute, wrinkly cheeks you could squeeze for days.
-“They are known to love their naps and time spent on the sofa, and they tend to be less of a barking breed, which adds to their appeal,” says Stanley.
+While they can be higher in weight, they are among the small dogs that don't bark.
+"They are known to love their naps and time spent on the sofa, and they tend to be less of a barking breed, which adds to their appeal," says Stanley.
 Cue up Netflix, because you just found a binge-watching companion.

 There's no mistaking this breed for another when you see it.
 The elegant features of long feathery ears and withers and the shiny red coats are dead giveaways.
 "These are active and intelligent dogs who are known for being out-going and cheerful," says Stanley.
 "They require proper physical and mental exercise as they are an energetic and rambunctious breed."
 We know what you're thinking, but rambunctious doesn't mean prone to barking.
 As long they get enough exercise, nuisance barking is minimal.
 Be aware of these 13 potential explanations behind your dog's weird behavior.

 Quiet dog breed #9: Cavalier King Charles spaniel